scmorrison/JS-Minify/README.md

 js-minify(input => $in, outfile => $out);
 ```

-To minify a JavaScript string literal.
-Note that by omitting the outfile parameter the minified code is returned as a string.
+Minify a JavaScript string literal:

+*Note* Omitting the outfile parameter the minified code is returned as a string.

 ```perl6
 my $minified_javascript = js-minify(input => 'var x = 2;');
 ```

-To include a copyright comment at the top of the minified code.
+Include a copyright comment at the top of the minified code:

 ```
 js-minify(input => 'var x = 2;', copyright => 'BSD License');
 ```

-To treat ';;;' as '//' so that debugging code can be removed.
-This is a common JavaScript convention for minification.
+Treat ';;;' as '//' so that debugging code can be removed.
+This is a common JavaScript convention for minification:

 ```perl6
 js-minify(input => "var x = 2;\n;;;alert('hi');\nvar x = 2;", stripDebug => 1)
 # output: 'var x=2;var x=2;'
 ```

 The `input` parameter is mandatory.
-The `output`, `copyright`, and `strip_debug` parameters are optional and can be used in any combination.
+The `outfile`, `copyright`, and `strip_debug` parameters are optional and can be used in any combination.

 # Description